 Benzodiazepines (benzos) are a category of psychoactive drugs that are widely used as a medicinal sedative.
 Benzodiazepines help people manage: Anxiety disorders, Panic disorders, Insomnia, Muscle relaxation, Seizures, and Severe alcohol withdrawal.

-They work by enhancing the gamma-Aminobutyric acid (GABA) neurotransmitter at a particular receptor, which results in sedation and sleep-inducing effects.
-The neurotransmitter at play also controls muscle tone; when these medications are used, it can encourage the muscles to relax which makes the drug useful as an anticonvulsant.
 The relaxing and sedating effects work together to create euphoria, which plays on the brain’s reward center and contributes to possible addiction.
 Benzos are recommended to be used as a short-term remedy because long-term use can cause dependence, in many cases, unknowingly.

 Also, these medications are not recommended for use by older adults.
 Despite this, benzo use seems to increase with age; the largest age demographic that uses the drug are 65 and older.